marcocelani/AngularExpressTemplate/README.md

 # AngularExpressTemplate

-This is Angular 5 template with Express 4 (with TypeScript support).
+This is an Angular 6 template with Express 4 (with TypeScript support).

 ## Development server